ARM-software/astc-encoder/Docs/Terminology.md

 **decimated_weights** represent reduced weight grids, which can store fewer weights and which are bilinear interpolated to generate the full weight grid.

-Full weights have no variable prefix,but decimated weights are stored with a `dec_` prefix.
+Full weights have no variable prefix, but decimated weights are stored with a `dec_` prefix.

 * `dec_weights_ideal_value`